Azure/azure-sdk-for-python/sdk/identity/azure-identity/APP_REGISTRATION.md

 - In the Search box at the top, search for the scope you want to grant access to.
 For example, search for **Management groups**, **Subscriptions**, **Resource groups**, or a specific resource.

-- Click the specific resource for that scope.
+- Select the specific resource for that scope.

 The following shows an example resource group.